Blake Lively Brings Mom as Her Date to 2018 MTV Video Music Awards

 The actress was without husband Ryan Reynolds on the award show red carpet at Radio City Music Hall in New York City, but she did pose for photos with her mom and what appeared to be a group of her family members.
 Lively, donning a white ensemble at the ceremony, also posed for solo pics on the red carpet before heading inside to the show.

-Lively presented during the award show alongside her co-star from the upcoming movie A Simple Favor, Anna Kendrick.
+Once inside, Lively presented during the award show alongside her co-star from the upcoming movie A Simple Favor, Anna Kendrick.
+The duo presented the Best Pop award to Ariana Grande.